Fire & smoke

-1. Make sure everyone is safe
+1. Make sure everyone is safe and accounted for

-2. Do not re-enter until cleared
+2. Do NOT re-enter until cleared

 3. Contact your insurance company